 - Coca Cola is enlisting employees in Georgia and other states to support GOTV efforts

-- Warby Parker – the eyewear company will help get out the vote in a number of African-American communities in the South
+- Eyewear company Warby Parker will help get out the vote in a number of African-American communities in the South

-- The personal transportation company Lime will provide free access to their scooters in multiple states on Election Day
+- Personal transportation company Lime will provide free access to their scooters in multiple states on Election Day

 - Mobility Works, specializing in handicapped accessible vans, will make 200 vans available on Election Day for $1.00 to people wishing to transport wheelchair bound people to the polls